 In Denmark, 300 human cases were linked to the virus found in mink.
 Interesting aspects of the viral samples sequenced showed that these SARS-CoV-2 variants had mutations (Y453F) in the spike protein.
 A further infection cluster had three amino acid substitutions and two deletions in the spike protein.
 Fortunately, the virus appears to have stayed contained, not spread geographically, and may even have been eliminated (Mallapaty 2020).
 Additionally, these mutations are not considered to have increased the infectivity or caused changes in morbidity and mortality of the virus.

 The outbreaks in mink populations show that much research remains to be done to fully elucidate the biology of SARS-CoV-2.
 These outbreaks raise the specific need for a better understanding of mink immunology, for animal welfare reasons but also as potential model animals for translational medicine.
 Bio-Rad, the leading veterinary antibody supplier, offers a range of antibodies cross-reactive to mustelids, listed in the table below.
-For some antibodies, specific cross-reactivity to mink has been highlighted.

 In addition to our catalog of antibodies for COVID-19 research use, we offer a wide range of useful buffers, reagents, and accessory products: